Adaptive Graph Auto-Encoder for General Data Clustering: Proposed Model

-Therefore, with $\epsilon \rightarrow 0$, $\hat p(\cdot | v_i)$ will degenerate into a uniform distribution such that the weighted graph degenerates into an unweighted graph. \end{myTheorem}
+Therefore, with $\varepsilon \rightarrow 0$, $\hat p(\cdot | v_i)$ will degenerate into a sparse and uniform distribution such that the weighted graph degenerates into an unweighted graph. \end{myTheorem}

 Intuitively, the unweighted graph is indeed a bad choice for clustering.
+From another aspect, the degeneration to unweighted graph results in the appearance of diverse sub-clusters, which is illustrated in Figure \ref{figure_visualization}.
+Specifically, the perfect reconstruction indicates that some points from the identical class are projected into different sub-clusters.
+However, these tiny clusters scatter randomly in the latent space, which is shown in Figures \ref{subfigure_degeneration_1} and \ref{subfigure_degeneration_2}.
+The phenomenon leads to the collapse of automatic update.
 Therefore, the update step with the same sparsity coefficient $k$ may result in collapse.
 To address this problem, we assume that \begin{myAssumption} Suppose that the sparse and weighted adjacency contains sufficient information.
 Then, with latent representations, samples of an identical cluster become more cohesive measured by Euclidean distance. \end{myAssumption} According to the above assumption, samples from a cluster are more likely to lie in a local area after GAE mapping.
+The motivation to avoid the collapse is to build connection between those sub-clusters before they become thoroughly random in the latent space.
 Hence, the sparsity coefficient $k$ increases when updating weight sparsity.
 The step size $t$ which $k$ increases with needs to be discussed.
 In an ideal situation, we can define the upper bound of $k$ as

 where $\mathcal{C}_i$ denotes the $i$-th cluster and $|\mathcal{C}_i|$ is the size of $\mathcal{C}_i$.
 Although $|\mathcal C_i|$ is not known, we can define $k_m$ empirically to ensure $k_m \leq k_m^*$.
 For instance, $k_m$ can be set as $\lfloor \frac{n}{c} \rfloor$ or $\lfloor \frac{n}{2c} \rfloor$.
 Accordingly, the step size $t = \frac{k_m - k_0}{T}$ where $T$ is the number of iterations to update the weight adjacency.